Rescue hampered by distance as more rain falls in Indonesia

 Australian forecasters have warned residents in Western Australia state’s far north that the tropical cyclone was intensifying and moving toward them.

-Seroja, or lotus flower, formed early Monday morning in Indonesian waters and was moving southwest, the Bureau of Meteorology says.
+Seroja, or lotus flower, formed early Monday morning in Indonesian waters and was moving southwest, Australia’s Bureau of Meteorology said.
 It’s not expected to affect Australian communities for the next 48 hours, but residents were urged to monitor forecasts.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.